northern leopard frog

 Similar Species

-Pickerel frog (Rana palustris) has a light tan background.
+Pickerel frog (Lithobates palustris) has a light tan background.
 The spots are squarish.
 The inside of the thighs of the hind legs are bright yellow.
 They are found only in trout streams in southeastern Minnesota.

 Habitat